adenekan41/quidax-ui/README.md

-# Quidax Book Club Assesment
+# Book Club

 ## Abstract
-Implement a dashboard view for the fictional Quidax Book Club web application, exactly as detailed in the UI mockups provided using HTML, CSS/SCSS, vanilla Javascript, and only the suggested libraries/plugins for certain UI elements.
+Implement a dashboard view for the fictional Book Club web application, exactly as detailed in the UI mockups provided using HTML, CSS/SCSS, vanilla Javascript, and only the suggested libraries/plugins for certain UI elements.